 This post is also available in: Español (Spanish)

-The Bismarck palm is one of the most spectacular in the entire palm family!
+Bismarckia nobilis (Bismarck palm) is one of the most spectacular in the entire palm family!
 It is endemic to Madagascar and the only species in the genus.
-The palm has a stout trunk, 30 feet or more in height, and 11 to 17 inches in diameter.
-The trunk is gray to tan in color, clear of leaf bases, and with a heavy crown of huge (to 9 feet across) beautiful blue-green fan-shaped (costapalmate) leaves.
+The palm has a stout trunk, 30 feet (9.14 m) or more in height, and 11 to 17 inches (43.18 cm) in diameter.
+The trunk is gray to tan, clear of leaf bases.
+Bismarck palm has a heavy crown of huge (up to 9 feet (2.74 m) across) beautiful blue-green fan-shaped (costapalmate) leaves.